BrawnyMan/roomReservation/README.md

 WHERE STR_TO_DATE(end, "%Y-%m-%d %H:%i") < NOW();
 ```

+The source code of server (not the .jar file) is located in `./server/demo` folder.

 Run the following commands inside the project:

 On a Windows machine, run 'setup' file (only the first time) and then the `run` file.